 In the ovarian cancer study, 51 enrolled patients were evaluable for anti-tumor effect.
-Twenty of the 51 evaluable patients (39%) were reported as having objective responses, including three complete responses (under RECIST, complete response is defined as no evidence of remaining tumor, confirmed on two CT scans at least four weeks apart) and 17 partial responses; 16 additional patients were reported to have stable disease (stable disease is defined as less than a 30% decrease and no more than a 20% increase in the sum of the longest tumor diameters).
+Twenty of the 51 evaluable patients (39%) were reported as having objective responses, including three complete responses (under RECIST, complete response is defined as no evidence of remaining tumor, confirmed on two CT scans at least four weeks apart) and 17 partial responses; 16 additional patients were reported to have stable disease (stable disease is defined as less than a 30% decrease and no more than a 20% increase in the sum of the longest tumor diameters per RECIST).
+Using a 95% confidence interval, the investigator reported objective response rate of 39% could range from 26% to 54%.

 In the non-small cell lung cancer study, 42 enrolled patients were evaluable for anti-tumor effect.
 Nine of the 42 evaluable patients (21%) were reported as having objective responses, including three complete responses and six partial responses; 18 additional patients were reported to have stable disease.
+Using a 95% confidence interval, the investigator reported objective response rate of 21% could range from 10% to 37%.

 In the bladder cancer study, 27 patients enrolled were evaluable for anti-tumor effect.
 Nine of the 27 evaluable patients (33%) were reported as having objective responses, including two complete responses and seven partial responses; 11 additional patients were reported to have stable disease.
+Using a 95% confidence interval, the investigator reported objective response rate of 33% could range from 17% to 54%.